liatrio/autogov-policy-library/README.md

 #### Parse Attestation

-The downloaded attestation won't be very human readable because it is based64 encoded, so we can run it through some jq and decoding.
+The downloaded attestation is base64 encoded, but we can make it human readable by piping it through jq and base64 as shown below:

-ex:

 ```zsh
 cat sha256:efa6fcc6c8059a5fcc2c2dcdcdb83a57a7bfe480bceefbeb99d86f480a8e8aae.jsonl | jq -r '.dsseEnvelope.payload' | base64 -d | jq -r